kienlef/Lecture_Covid_19_data_analysis/README.md

-# Applied Data Science - COVID 19 Data Prototype
+# Applied Data Science - COVID 19 Data Analysis

+**Additional content material to UDEMY video lecture course**

 [UDEMY course Link - Video Lecture](https://www.udemy.com/course/applied-data-science-covid-19-prototype/?referralCode=5316264CAD7289C935C9)

 The goal of this lecture is to transport the best practices of data science from the industry while developing a COVID-19 analysis prototype

-The student should learn the process of modeling and a methodology to approach a business problem.
+The student should learn the process of modeling (Python) and a methodology to approach a business problem.

+The final result will be a dynamic dashboard - which can be updated by one click - of COVID-19 data with filtered and calculated data sets like the current Doubling Rate of confirmed cases

+Techniques used are REST Services, Python Pandas, scikit-learn, Facebook Prophet, Plotly, Dash, + bonus section Tableau

-For this, we will introduce the CRISP-DM process
+For this, we will follow an industry-standard process (CRISP-DM) by focusing on the iterative nature of agile development
-The outline of this lecture follows the CRISP structure

-* Business understanding
+* Business understanding (what is our goal)
-* Data Understanding
+* Data Understanding (where do we get data and cleaning of data)
-* Data Preparation
+* Data Preparation (data transformation and visualization)
-* Modeling (statistical and machine learning)
+* Modeling (Statistics, Machine Learning, and SIR Simulations on COVID Data)
-* Deployment
+* Deployment (how to deliver results, dynamic dashboards in python and Tableau)

 The entire lecture follows the development flow of a rapid prototype project.

-Focus for the student is to develop its prototype (source code snipped are provided) Topics and the corresponding programming (Python) are introduced step by step in a very compact way.
+Focus for the student is to develop its prototype, source code snipped are provided.
+Topics and the corresponding programming (Python) are introduced step by step in a very compact way.

 The outline with the individual lectures and learning topics are as follows: